 - Don’t get fixated on the future and focus on the present.
 It’s okay to not know what you want or where you want to be.
 If life seems uneventful, have some faith in it and go with flow.
 Because either ways, you always ended up going with the flow.

 - Notice when you feel overwhelmed but never let fear hold you back.
 If something isn’t working out, it was never meant to be.
 Just leave it be and move forward.

-- Don’t let somethings you see make you bitter.
+- Don’t let somethings you see and hear make you bitter.
 Focus on the things you have rather than the things you don’t have.
 Improve your eating habits and lifestyle for vitality.

 - Never forget how much you enjoy learning for the sake of it.